 The College of Idaho awards three types of scholarships:

 - Need-based assistance includes scholarships, grants, loans, and work-study.
 Eligibility is determined by the Free Application for Federal Student Aid (FAFSA) and a completed C of I application for admission.

 - Talent scholarships are awarded to students for outstanding achievement in activities including music, theatre, art, debate, and athletics.

-- Merit-based awards are based on your achievements, recognitions and high academic standing, and students are automatically considered for most merit awards.
+- Merit-based awards are based on student achievements, recognitions, and high academic standing, and students are automatically considered for most merit awards.